MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.10 Collapsible Calendar

 When the user views the Calendar, each day will contain a list of events for that given day.
 At first, only one event is shown, but the user can choose to show all of them by tapping a button labeled 'Show all'.
+The user's device will also be able to adjust the size of the calendar and have the calendar items scale proportionately.
+The user will be able to zoom in on text of an item by clicking the appropriate day or hovering their mouse over the item.

-#### 3.2.10.1 Calendar list of events extended
+#### 3.2.10.1 Calendar List of Events Extended

 | Data          | Description |
 |:--------------| :--------------|